-The basic purpose of the Act as later herein quoted was to reduce traffic accidents and deaths and injuries to persons resulting from traffic accidents.
+$^4{\rm The}$ basic purpose of the Act as later herein quoted was to reduce traffic accidents and deaths and injuries to persons resulting from traffic accidents.
 15 U.S.C.
-1381 operation of NHTSA in the enforcement of safety standards is a multiple lion dollar operation.
-AMNSS compliance tests are made by many laboratories approved by and operating for NHTSA.
+1381

 Lighting equipment has been tested for compliance with FMVSS 108 every year since 1968.
-From 1968 until October 1977.

-2,681 separate lighting devices were compliance-tested by NHTSA,

-714 of which were tested during the first 10 months of 1977.
+From 1968 until October 1977, 2,681 separate lighting devices were compliance-tested by NHTSA, 714 of which were tested during the first 10 months of 1977.
 All of the Plaintiff manufacturers have had their lighting equipment purchased and tested by NHTSA.
 Additionally, each year NHTSA makes hundreds of formal requests that manufacturers furnish performance and other data to establish the basis for their self-certification of compliance with the appropriate FMVSS.
 When non-compliance is discovered, corrective action is sought and if not resolved by the manufacturer the matter is reported to the Attorney General for appropriate action.